 Volvo - Volvo P1800

-The Volvo P1800 was built from 1961 to cater for the sports car market, built on the base of the Volvo Amazon.
-It's a model made famous by being the car Simon Templar used in the series "The Saint" which ran from 1961 to 1969.
-Various prototypes for the bodywork were built at Frua and the version chosen lay dormant for a long time until a bodywork manufacturer could be found to make the monocoque construction, after Volvos initial choice of company fell through.
-Eventually Jensen undertook the job in the UK, with the pressings made at Linwood in Scotland with the final assembly at Jensen.
+The Volvo P1800 was built from 1961 to be the sports car marketed by Volvo,, built on the base of the the existing Volvo Amazon.
+The P1800 is the Volvo made famous by being the car Simon Templar used in the series "The Saint" which ran from 1961 to 1969.
+Various prototypes for the bodywork were built at Frua and the finalised version lay dormant for a long period until a bodywork manufacturer could be found to manufacture it, after Volvos initial choice of company fell through.
+Eventually Jensen in the UK undertook the job, with the pressings made at Linwood in Scotland, with the final assembly at the Jensen works.
 By 1963 production moved from Jensen to the Volvo factory.
 The P1800 was first sold with the new 1780cc engine giving 90 bhp, and what was called the 1800S when the P1800 got assembled in Sweden (S for Svergie), when a little more power was also found.
-For 1964 the Volvo engine was enlarged to 1985 cc and fuel injected to give 130 bhp with the 1800E.
-The final fuel injected 1800ES version were detuned a little producing 125 bhp.
-The Volvo P1800 production went on to 1972.
-The 1972 / 1973 1800ES estate car set the scene for many future Volvo designs.
+For 1964 the Volvo engine was enlarged to 1985 cc with fuel injection added which produced 130 bhp, with the P1800 called the 1800E.
+The final fuel injected P1800 was the 1800ES which were detuned a little to make 125 bhp.
+Volvo P1800 production went on to 1972.
+The 1972 / 1973 1800ES estate car was teh nucleus that set the scene for many future Volvo designs.

 Blockley Products for Volvo Volvo P1800